Fernando Alonso is a Formula 1 driver from Oviedo, Spain and a two-time Formula 1 World Champion.

 The move would prove to spell the end of his time in F1 competing for titles as the cars provided didn't have the pace or reliability to consistently fight for points, let alone wins.

 He continued to show his talent, often out driving the car to finish as high as P5, but had grown tired of driving such poor machinery by the time he left the grid in 2018.

-The Spaniard made his return to Formula 1 though in 2021, marking his third spell with the team formerly known as Renault.
+The Spaniard made his return to Formula 1 though in 2021 with Alpine, marking his third spell with the team formerly known as Renault.

 Fernando Alonso received his first go-kart when he was three after his sister didn't want it and was granted a racing license for it two years later.

 He won the junior Championship of the Asturias and Galicia twice and the Asturias and the Basque Country Cadet Championship before turning 10.
 These successes led to him being selected to drive in the Spanish Karting Championship, which he went on to win three years in a row from '93 to '95.